d-morrison/IntroStatActivities/_book/07-A09-inference-1cat_test-simulation.md

 ### Steps of the statistical investigation process

-We will work through a six-step process to complete a hypothesis test for a single proportion, first introduced in the Martian Alphabet Activity in week 1.
+We will work through a five-step process to complete a hypothesis test for a single proportion, first introduced in the Martian Alphabet Activity in week 1.

 * **Ask a research question** that can be addressed by collecting data.
 What are the researchers trying to show?